-Abstract: Non-contact heartbeat detection by using Doppler sensor is a critical component of remote health monitoring systems, enabling continuous and unobtrusive monitoring of an individual's cardiovascular health.
-In this paper, we reported an innovative approach for noncontact heartbeat detection using the Viterbi algorithm, leveraging the distribution of the difference of two adjacent R-R intervals (RRIs).
-RRIs represent the time between successive peaks in the electrocardiogram (ECG) signal and are fundamental in analyzing heart rate variability, mental stress conditions and heart diseases.
+Abstract: Non-contact heartbeat detection with Doppler sensor is a critical component of remote health monitoring systems, enabling continuous and unobtrusive monitoring of an individual's cardiovascular health.
+This paper reported an innovative approach for non-contact heartbeat detection using the Viterbi algorithm, leveraging the distribution of the difference of two adjacent R-R Intervals (RRIs).
+RRIs represented the time between successive peaks in the electrocardiogram (ECG) signal and are fundamental in analyzing heart rate variability, mental stress conditions and heart diseases.
 Numerous non-contact Doppler sensor-based methods have been proposed for heartbeat detection, leveraging the evaluation of RRIs without physical device attachment.
-However, challenges arise from unwanted peaks introduced by respiration and slight body movements, even when the subject remains motionless with normal breathing.
-This study presented an innovative approach for selecting heartbeat peaks utilizing the Viterbi algorithm with the squared difference of two adjacent RRIs as the Branch metric (BM).
-Our preliminary experiments reveal that the difference between two adjacent RRIs closely follows a Gaussian distribution.
-Building upon this observation, we considered the Viterbi algorithm with Squared Branch Metric (VSBM) to estimate the heartbeat accurately.
-To assess the accuracy of our peak selection method, we conducted experiments comparing it with two existing peak detection methods: (i) Doppler output after Low-Pass Filter (LPF)-based method and (ii) Spectrogram-based method.
-Our results demonstrate that the proposed VSBM method is effective to detect the heartbeat accurately for each peak detection method.
-Furthermore, we compared the performance of "Spectrogram + VSBM" outperforms the "Doppler output after LPF + VSBM" method by the Root-Mean-Square Error (RMSE) of RRIs.
+However, challenges arise from unwanted peaks caused by respiration and slight body movements, even when the subject remains motionless with normal breathing.
+This study presented an innovative approach for selecting heartbeat peaks utilizing the Viterbi algorithm with the squared difference of two adjacent RRIs as the Branch Metric (BM).
+The preliminary experiments revealed that the difference between two adjacent RRIs closely follows a Gaussian distribution.
+Building upon this observation, this paper considered the Viterbi algorithm with Squared Branch Metric (VSBM) to estimate the heartbeat accurately.
+To assess the accuracy of peak selection method, an experiment was conducted by comparing it with two existing peak detection methods: (i) Doppler output after Low-Pass Filter (LPF)-based method and (ii) Spectrogram-based method.
+The results demonstrate that the proposed VSBM method is effective to detect the heartbeat accurately for each peak detection method.
+Furthermore, a comparison of the performance of "Spectrogram + VSBM" outperforms the "Doppler output after LPF + VSBM" method by the Root-Mean-Square Error (RMSE) of RRIs.

-Keywords: Heartbeat detection; VSBM; RRI; Variability; Remote health
+Keywords: Heartbeat detection; Good health and well-being; VSBM; RRI; Remote health